 - How to deal with third-party claims and other matters arising after closing, including the inaccuracy of disclosures or representations, by way of indemnification rights

-Whether you are the buyer or seller, it is always a good idea to have an experienced transactional attorney help make sure everything important to you and your business gets covered and to protect you against or mitigate the risks of unknowable and/or undisclosed information.
-A litigation attorney can help you review and assess any pending third-party claims or litigation against a business you are looking at purchasing.
-When it turns out a representation made in the sale agreement was not true or the other side refuses to fulfill a warranty though, then you need a skilled litigation attorney to help hold the other party to account..
+Whether you are the buyer or seller, it is smart to have an experienced transactional attorney help make sure everything important to you and your business gets covered to protect you against or mitigate the risks of unknowable or undisclosed information.
+A litigation attorney can also help review and assess any pending third-party claims or litigation against a business you are looking to purchase.
+When it turns out a representation made in the sale agreement was not true or the other side refuses to fulfill a warranty though, then you need a skilled litigator to help you hold the other party to account.

 What Should I Do If I Think There Has Been a Breach of Representation or Warranty?